 Endpoint detection and response is a type of security solution that provides real-time visibility into endpoint activities.
 This is done by detecting malicious behavior, monitoring and recording endpoint data, and responding to threats.
-Security teams proactively prevent threats by manually analyzing endpoint data they receive from EDR solutions.
+Security teams proactively prevent threats by manually analyzing endpoint data received from EDR solutions.

-Threats like advanced persistent threats (APT) and fileless attacks threaten to damage organizational networks.
+Threats like advanced persistent threats (APTs) and fileless attacks threaten to damage organizational networks.
 An EPP solution alone cannot deal with these advanced attacks.
 There are commercial and open source options available for EDR deployment, like those offered by Cynet, Symantec, and RSA.
-You can find a detailed review of these EDR tools here.

 Most EDR solutions provide four main capabilities:

-- Incident response —EDR solutions offer incident response capabilities like security incidents prioritization to help security teams respond to attacks faster.
+- Incident response – EDR solutions offer incident response capabilities like security incident prioritization to help security teams respond to attacks faster.